Wiblz/ChatMicroService/README.md

 {
     "serviceId" :  "1997",
     "customerId" : "1112",
-    "messegeBody" : "This individual does her job perfectly)0))00", "rating" : "1.487999"
+    "commentBody" : "This individual does her job perfectly)0))00", "rating" : "1.487999"
 }
 ```